 Panther is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Panther is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Panther who work in office and administrative support (56.21%), business and financial occupations (13.73%), and sales jobs (0.00%).

-Panther’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Panther’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Panther is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.